 Now, is it easy?
 Definitely not.
 There are a lot of hurdles you need to jump through before you can make this possible.

-First of all, you need to have a significant amount of land with abundant sunlight.
-There’s the HUGE capital investment, too.
 Not to mention the numerous permits and regulations, agreements you have to make with the power companies, and other things.

 8. Invest in the future with solar stocks

-Needless to say, the demand for solar panels will very likely (and very soon) outpace supply.
+Needless to say, the demand for solar power will very likely (and very soon) outpace supply.
 And if that happens, solar stocks are going to skyrocket – and so will your returns if you invest today.

 Truth be told, though, I’m not an expert in the stock market.
 But, like they say, “Buy low, sell high”.